Kotlin/dataframe/docs/StardustDocs/topics/operations.md

 <tip>

-You can play with "people" dataset that is used in present guide [here](https://datalore.jetbrains.com/view/notebook/aOTioEClQQrsZZBKeUPAQj)
+You can play with the "people" dataset that is used in a present guide [here](https://datalore.jetbrains.com/view/notebook/aOTioEClQQrsZZBKeUPAQj)

 </tip>